apache/kudu/docs/design-docs/rpc.md

    |            <...repeat until TLS handshake is complete...>              |
 ```

-The client and server repeat `TLS_HANDSHAKE` round-trips until the TLS handshake
-is complete.
-After the handshake is complete, in the absence of the
+After the handshake is complete, in the absence of the `TLS_AUTHENTICATION_ONLY`
-`TLS_AUTHENTICATION_ONLY` feature described belowq, the client and server
+feature described below, the client and server wrap the socket connection such
-wrap the socket connection such that all further traffic is encrypted via TLS.
+that all further traffic is encrypted via TLS.

-##### `TLS_AUTHENTICATION_ONLY`
+#### `TLS_AUTHENTICATION_ONLY`

 In many cases, RPC connections are made between a client and server running
 on the same machine.
 For example, the schedulers in Spark, MapReduce,